[9/9] Novena of Grace: "Enough"

 Acknowledgment: I am deeply grateful to all my retreatants who, within the sacred space of spiritual conversation, have mirrored the mystery of grace and surrender—each one a living yes to God.
 Mutual prayers.
 Fr JM Manzano SJ

 Grace to Beg For: "Lord, grant me the grace to love like Mary—unstoppably, unconditionally, and without measure.
 May no fear, no silence, no suffering be enough to silence my 'Yes' to You.
-Let me say, 'I’m here', even when nothing else seems enough."
+Let me say, 'I’m here'.
+In You alone is my hope, and that is enough."

 In the stillness, she sings—not with her lips, but with her soul: